-• Child allowance (bch_s)
+8. Child allowance (bch\s)

-Although the number of children giving right to child allowance corresponds, the total expenditure simulated for child benefit is slightly underestimated when compared to the administrative statistics.
+Although the number of children giving right to child allowance corresponds closely to the administrative sources, the total expenditure simulated for child benefit is slightly underestimated when compared to the administrative statistics.
 One reason for this might be that the children's disability status is not observed in the data, which means that the higher allowances (normal amount times two) for handicapped children cannot be simulated.

-Table 68.
-EUROMOD validation: child allowance
+Table 71.
+EUROMOD validation: child allowance [2007-2010]